em0sh/unrealcv-datagen/readme.md

 - Install Unreal Engine 4 (Version 4.16 recommended)
 - Install UnrealCV
 	- See https://github.com/unrealcv/unrealcv
-- From the repository directory
+- In the repository directory:
 	- pip3 install -r requirements.txt

 ## Usage
 - Use localhost, or the IP of the machine running Unreal Engine 4.
 - Import client module to access trainData and testData (numpy arrays)

 ## Example
 This example trains a Pytorch single layer neural network to estimate depth from light images.